Trexxo-in/.github/profile/README.md

 ## Service Aggregator App – Organization Description

-The Service Aggregator App is a modular, technology-driven platform designed to streamline and optimize service-based industries through a unified digital interface.
+Trexxo is a modular, technology-driven platform designed to streamline and optimize service-based industries through a unified digital interface.
 Our initial focus is on providing solutions in the domains of cab rentals and logistics for household and commercial relocations.
 The platform facilitates seamless service booking, real-time tracking, transparent pricing, and structured service discovery, aiming to improve both user experience and service provider efficiency.

 ### Project Objectives